What is commercial auto liability insurance for small businesses?

 “When you are buying a new policy or reviewing your existing policy, make sure you and your business are meeting the state’s minimum coverage requirements for bodily injury liability and property damage liability,” Labat says.

 Keep in mind that state minimum liability policies provide legal compliance, but they may not be enough protection.
-Many insurance professionals recommend businesses have a $1 million commercial auto insurance limit, with $500,000 as the absolute minimum for even the smallest operations, according to the Insurance Information Institute

 How to get commercial auto liability insurance

-Commercial auto liability insurance: FAQs
+FAQ: Commercial auto liability insurance

 Does this coverage include rental or leased vehicles used for business?